What does it cost to be a postgraduate student in UCC?

 1.Get a new flat rate fee contribution of €2,000, if they pass the fee contribution means test – see below - NO MAINTENANCE PAID!

-2.Get all their tuition fees paid and essential field trips (up to €6,270), if they meet the qualifying conditions for the special rate of grant for disadvantaged students – see below - A STUDENT MAY ALSO GET MAINTENANCE!!
+2.Get all their tuition fees paid, maintenance and essential field trips (up to €6,270), if they meet the qualifying conditions for the special rate of grant for disadvantaged students – see below

-To qualify for assistance under the Student Grant Scheme you must also meet the criteria for nationality and immigration status, and residency.
+To qualify for assistance under the Student Grant Scheme you must also meet the criteria for nationality, immigration status, and residency.
 More information about these criteria can be found in our document on Grants for student in further and higher education.